jkrescue/jk_README_demo/VIV/README.md

 ```

 ### Load data for monitoring
-In this model, *η* and *f* were calculated by CFD tools and saved in *./examples/fsi/VIV_Training.mat* file.
-Loading data in file`./examples/fsi/viv_inverse_train.py` was as following:
+In this model, *η* and *f* were obtained by CFD tools and saved in *./examples/fsi/VIV_Training.mat* file.
+Loading data in file`./examples/fsi/viv_inverse_train.py` shown as following:

 ```
 t_eta, eta, t_f, f, tmin, tmax = data.build_data()